wawi-m/alx-system_engineering-devops/0x02-shell_redirections/README.md

-10.deletes all the regular files with a .js extension 12.displays the 10 newest files in the current directory 11.counts the number of directories and sub-directories in the current directory 13.takes a list of words as input and prints only words that appear exactly once n 1.displays a confused smiley 13.takes a list of words as input and prints only words that appear exactly once n1.displays a confused smiley
+10.deletes all the regular files with a .js extension 12.displays the 10 newest files in the current directory 11.counts the number of directories and sub-directories in the current directory 13.takes a list of words as input and prints only words that appear exactly once 1.displays a confused smiley